Background image of white minimalism.

 Evidence and Documentation

-• Review of pay statements, T4s, and Notices of Assessment
+• review of pay statements, T4 slips, Notices of Assessment, contracts, and employer records;

-• Guidance on job duties, hours, and wage evidence
+• review of job duties, hours, wages, and work location;

-• Review of language test results and education credentials
+• review of language test results and education credentials, where applicable;

 Application Preparation

-• Creation or revision of Express Entry profile
+• preparation or review of the Express Entry profile;

 Complex Situations